ToddBenson/FileUploadTests/README.md

    *This file is 30+MB*

->Test Large File.pdf
+>TestLargeFile.pdf

 - [ ] Check virus protection

->Eicar.com.txt
+>TestEicar.com.txt
+>Test.Eicar.txt

 - [ ] Check zipped files to see if files in it are scanned

-   *If your application accepts compressed files, create a archive with the eicars file*
+> TestEicars.zip

+- [ ] Check a filename with spaces

+>Test a filename with spaces.GIF

 - [ ] Check filename length